supercollider/supercollider/README_LINUX.md

     make install

 You will need to use `sudo make install` if you are doing a system-wide installation, which is the default.

-You can freely alternate between setting CMake flags and hitting `make`.

 After installing for the first time, please run